Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Results and discussion

 Figure \ref{fig:lum-label2} contrasts the effect of changing the accretion rate for a chosen value of $\lambda$.
 It shows that the spectral luminosity intensity increases monotonically with the mass accretion rate.
+Note that here we use the normalization $\dot M_{\rm Edd}\equiv L_{\rm Edd}/c^{2}$; for a radiatively efficient thin disk $L\simeq \eta\,\dot M c^{2}$ with $\eta=1-E_{\rm ISCO}$, so that $\dot M=\dot M_{\rm Edd}$ corresponds to $L\simeq \eta L_{\rm Edd}$ (e.g. $\eta\simeq 0.057$ for Schwarzschild), well within the thin-disk regime.
 As the accretion rate decreases the peak luminosity drops significantly, and the overall curve shifts downward.
 This suggests that as the accretion rate decreases, the radiative energy output shifts towards lower frequencies, resulting in a less energetic spectrum.
 Figure \ref{ratioplot} illustrates the ratio of spectral luminosities for $\lambda=40$ compared to the Schwarzschild case for different mass accretion rates.
 The upper plot shows the ratio of the spectral luminosities, while the lower plot presents the percentage differences between the same models.
-In the ratio plot, for photon energies $h\nu/kT_* < 1$, the curves for all three mass accretion rates remain relatively close to 1, indicating that the spectral luminosities for the $\lambda = 40$ model are very similar to those for the Schwarzschild case.
+In the ratio plot, for photon energies $h_p\nu/kT_* < 1$, the curves for all three mass accretion rates remain relatively close to 1, indicating that the spectral luminosities for the $\lambda = 40$ model are very similar to those for the Schwarzschild case.
 However, as seen in the percentage difference plot, the differences remain small, on the order of a few percent, even when the curves in the ratio plot appear nearly indistinguishable.
-Given the current sensitivity of X-ray observations, particularly near the spectral peak (e.g., [36]), it may be possible to detect such differences under favorable observational conditions.
+Given the current sensitivity of X-ray observations, particularly near the spectral peak (e.g., \cite{2014SSRv..183..295M}), it may be possible to detect such differences under favorable observational conditions.
 This suggests that even slight variations in the models could potentially be distinguished through careful data fitting, especially if the observed spectra cover a wide range of frequencies.
 Although the differences are subtle, they are critical for understanding how modifications to gravity affect thin disk accretion models.
 They also provide a theoretical foundation for exploring how the parameter $\lambda$ influences observable features, extending the study of accretion processes beyond the Schwarzschild framework.

 The top panel of Figure \ref{fig:data} compares the prediction of the theoretical model for $\lambda=400$ to the observational data for the low-spin X-ray black hole binary MAXI $J1820 + 070$ \cite{10.1093/mnras/stab945} which is consistent with Eq.
 (2.3) \ref{eq:fTBImetric}.
 The model successfully captures the overall shape and key features of the data within the range $\nu/\nu_{\rm peak}\leq 2$, particularly near the peak, where the agreement is strongest.
 This shows the model’s ability to describe the physical processes relevant to the low-frequency regime.
 However, we limit our analysis to $\nu/\nu_{\rm peak}\leq 2$ as the model does not account for additional physical mechanisms that dominate at higher frequencies.
 Addressing the high-frequency regime would require extending the model, for instance, with a power-law component, to account for the observed trends.